|UNF One-Stop Student Services

-Pathways to Success Scholarships: The Pathways to Success Scholarship Program provides need-based scholarship opportunities to area high school students demonstrating financial need.
-The program currently offers a variety of scholarships designed to make education more accessible for students on the First Coast.
-For more information, contact Pathways to Success at (904) 620-2104 or Pathways@unf.edu.
+Pathways to Success Scholarships: The Pathways to Success Scholarship Program provides need-based scholarship opportunities to incoming freshmen who demonstrate financial need.
+The program currently offers a variety of scholarships designed to make education more accessible for students.
+For more information, contact Pathways to Success at email@example.com.

 |UNF Colleges and Academic Departments